 - Your income must be at or below the national poverty level (income limits generally change annually).

 - Excluding certain exempt property, you may not have resources that exceed a certain value (resource limits generally change annually).
 Some things, such as your home, one car, and certain other personal items, usually do not count as resources.

-What does the QMB program cover?
+What Does the QMB Program Cover?

 The QMB program covers the cost of Medicare premiums, deductibles and coinsurance that Medicare beneficiaries usually pay.
 It means that your state covers these Medicare costs for you, and you have to pay only for anything that Medicare normally does not cover.
 QMB does not supplement your Medicare coverage but instead ensures that you will not be precluded from coverage because you cannot afford to pay the costs associated with Medicare.

-Some states require you to pay a small co-payment when you see a doctor.
+Keep in mind that some states require you to pay a small co-payment when you see a doctor.

-Related programs: The Specified Low-Income Medicare Beneficiary and the Qualifying Individual program
+Related programs: The Specified Low-Income Medicare Beneficiary and the Qualifying Individual Program

-The Specified Low-Income Medicare Beneficiary program
+The Specified Low-Income Medicare Beneficiary Program

 If your income is too high to qualify for QMB but is not more than 20 percent above the federal income poverty level, you may receive Specified Low-Income Medicare Beneficiary (SLMB) coverage, which pays for your Medicare Part B monthly premium only.
 You will, however, pay for Medicare deductibles, coinsurance, and any care not covered by Medicare.
 The eligibility requirements are the same as those under the QMB program except that your income cannot exceed the national poverty level by more than 20 percent.

-The Qualifying Individual program
+The Qualifying Individual Program